 - Reason for withholding IGST refund: Upon writing an e-mail to the GST authorities, a response states that the only reason for withholding the IGST refund is that the claim of excess duty drawback and the provisions of Circular No.37/2018 – Customs dated 9 October 2018.

-- Higher duty drawback availed: The Taxpayer is not entitled to claim the refund of the IGST paid as higher duty drawback was availed.
-Hence, Section 16 of the IGST Act as well as the provisions of Section 54 of the CGST Act have no application.
+- Higher duty drawback availed: The Taxpayer is not entitled to claim the refund of the IGST paid as the higher duty drawback was availed.
+Hence, Section 16 of the IGST Act, as well as the provisions of Section 54 of the CGST Act, have no application.

-- IGST refund mechanism is an electronic process: IGST refund mechanism is system based and processed electronically in accordance with the declaration given in the Shipping Bill filed by Taxpayer and the details mentioned in the GST return.
-The rejection of IGST refund was automatically done by the system as higher drawback was claimed.
+- IGST refund mechanism is an electronic process: IGST refund mechanism is system-based and processed electronically in accordance with the declaration given in the Shipping Bill filed by Taxpayer and the details mentioned in the GST return.
+The rejection of the IGST refund was automatically done by the system as a higher drawback was claimed.

 - Where exporters avail such option and provide a declaration while claiming the higher rate of drawback, it would not be justified allowing exporters to avail IGST refund after initially claiming the benefit of higher drawback.

 - Circulars of CBIC binding on GST authorities: Circulars of the CBIC are binding on the GST authorities and hence, the GST authorities could not take a different stance than what was directed to be followed by the CBIC.

 4. Provisions of the GST law IGST Refund where Higher drawback claimed on Exports

 - Zero-rated supplies: As per Section 16 of the IGST Act, certain supplies like exports are eligible for zero rating.
 A registered taxpayer making zero rated supplies is eligible to claim refund under the options as provided Section 16(3)(a) and 16(3)(b) of CGST Act.